The Keys to Great Customer Service, Part 4: Know Your Customers

 Esteban Kolsky, CEO of thinkJar believes “companies that use social media as a megaphone, versus a telephone (bi-directional engagement), will not succeed.
 In my opinion, in today’s digital and on-demand economy, not responding to customers on social media is as damaging as not responding to a phone or email request.”

-Email support has now developed to become one of the most basic means of transmitting information in business-customer relationships.
+Email support has evolved into one of the most basic means of transmitting information in business-customer relationships.
 Most non-voice support processes today integrate email support.
 Having the email queries of customers and prospects answered promptly, accurately, and efficiently will help improve customer satisfaction, thereby enabling retention and repeat business growth.

 Email support covers the areas of customer service, technical support, help desk support, order fulfillment, problem resolution, transaction, verification, and many more processes.
 Customer service agents need to be fully trained to provide exceptional professional email support.
 To facilitate the process of email handling, customer service agents need to get educated on the recent and emerging email technologies, allowing them to leverage the latest use of email techniques.

-Have you noticed that some progressive companies have started to text you information?
+Have you noticed an uptick in businesses utilizing SMS messaging?
 The driver will text you when he has arrived, you get a text confirming your plane tickets, or your doctor sends you a reminder so you won’t forget your appointment the next day.

-So, why are some companies starting to send texts all of a sudden?
+Why the uptick in texts?
 Unlike email, people typically read text messages.
-Fact: 90 percent of all texts are read within three minutes of being received.
-Couple this with the fact that roughly 91 percent of the adult population owns a cellphone, and texting seems like an incredible way to get your message across!
+SMS messages have a 98 percent open rate and 90 percent of all texts are read within three minutes of being received.
+Pair this with the fact that roughly 96 percent of the adult population owns a cellphone, and texting seems like an incredible way to get your message across!

 As demand for self-service applications rises, you should also ensure other channels are integrated into that experience, so a customer can get help when needed.
 Representatives should manage it and make sure customers are getting their problems resolved.